Lyttr/LLM-Embedding-based-Mental-Health-Texts-Sentiment-Classification/README.md

 # Mental Health Text Sentiment Classification

-This project implements sentiment classification for mental health texts using LLM embeddings and various machine learning models.
+A machine learning project for sentiment classification of mental health texts using various embedding models and classifiers.

 ## Project Structure